-This rare, severe adverse effect is thought to be duration-dependent (typically less than 2 weeks).
+This rare, severe, adverse effect is thought to be duration-dependent (typically less than 2 weeks).
 Extreme caution should be used in patients who already have bone marrow suppression or chronic infections.
-It is recommended that the CBC is monitored weekly and it should be discontinued in patients exhibiting evidence of myelosuppression.
+It is recommended that the CBC is monitored weekly, and it should be discontinued in patients exhibiting evidence of myelosuppression.

 Thrombocytopenia is the most common blood dyscrasia caused by Linezolid.
 Careful monitoring of platelet count and symptoms of bleeding, particularly in patients on antiplatelet therapy such as aspirin, is warranted.

 Sensation changes, such as numbness, tingling, burning, and itching can occur with Linezolid use.
-This drug is also associated with optic neuropathy, as well as diminishment or loss of proprioception, vibration and/or temperature sensations.
+This drug is also associated with optic neuropathy, as well as diminishment or loss of proprioception, vibration, and/or temperature sensations.

 This is one of several medications known to cause lactic acidosis in certain patients.
-Prescribers should be mindful of this adverse effect in patients presenting with recurrent nausea and vomiting, decreased levels of bicarbonate, or in which an otherwise unexplained metabolic acidosis is seen.
+Prescribers should be mindful of this adverse effect in patients presenting with recurrent nausea and vomiting, decreased levels of bicarbonate, or in whom an otherwise unexplained metabolic acidosis is seen.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)